cassini1010/documentations/docs/Python/pytest.md

 ## pytest fixtures

-Below example code represents fixtures in pytest, where first test passes, second results in Error and third fails.
+The example code below demonstrates fixtures in pytest.
+The first test passes, the second results in an error, and the third fails.

 ```python
 """Demonstrate simple fixtures."""